Twenty-One (game show): Payoff

 Losing challengers received $1,000 as a consolation prize.
 Rather than receiving a dollar value multiplied by the point difference after winning each game, champions received progressively larger amounts for each opponent defeated.

 All amounts are cumulative; in the first playout structure, winning four games would be worth $1,000,000.
 After winning a fourth game, the contestant started the chain again at $100,000 for defeating a fifth opponent, $200,000 for defeating a sixth, and so on.
 After a few early episodes, the number of matches required to win $1,000,000 increased; winning seven games would now be worth at least $2,675,000.
 As before, any contestant who defeated a seventh opponent started from the beginning of the chain.

-When the rules changed, the returning champion had won one game and $100,000 in his appearance on the final show under the old prize structure.
+When the rules changed, the returning champion won one game and $100,000 in his appearance on the final show under the old prize structure.
 Instead of being "grandfathered" under the old prize structure, he played and won his second game for $250,000 (the next amount after $100,000), and played but lost his third game for $500,000.

 Under both prize structures, champions remained on the show until being defeated, as in the original version.
 However, unlike the original show, new champions' winnings were not deducted from the totals of dethroned ones.

 Contestant selection

-During the first six episodes, the audience chose the winner's next opponent.
+During the first six episodes, the audience chooses the winner's next opponent.
 The audience would be presented with two potential challengers to face the current champion, and the audience would vote for an opponent using keypads.
 The person who received the higher vote played against the champion; the other person would be one of the two potential challengers to be voted upon for the next game.
 In the first episode, there were three potential opponents to face the champion.
 After the sixth episode, the process was changed to a random selection.
-At the beginning of the show, six potential challengers would be introduced, and would be selected randomly from that group for each new game.
+At the beginning of the show, six potential challengers would be introduced and would be selected randomly from that group for each new game.
 People who had not been selected by the end of the show were not guaranteed to return on the following show, although some did appear on the show multiple times before being selected to play.